stefled/remaken/README.md

 #### Artifact Packager

-When the previous files, your interfaces and you binaries are ready and well-placed in the folder structure detailed above, you can package the dependency by using the ArtifactPackager scripts.
+When the previous files, your interfaces, your libraries and/or your binaries are ready and well-placed in the folder structure detailed above, you can package the dependency by using the ArtifactPackager scripts.

 In scripts folder :